Legoland Florida – tickets, prices, rides, what to expect

 Image: Legoland.com

-Legoland Florida offers a variety of ticket combinations, and guests can select the admission ticket that best suits their needs.
+Legoland Florida offers various ticket combinations, so you can choose the admission ticket that suits you best.

-On the day of your visit, you can proceed directly to the entrance queue with your pre-printed ticket or scan directly from your mobile device.
+On the day of your visit, head to the entrance queue with your pre-printed ticket or scan it directly from your mobile device.

-All guests two years and above must pay the same price for their Legoland Florida tickets, depending on the number of days and the parks selected.
+All guests aged two and above pay the same price for Legoland Florida tickets, depending on the number of days and parks selected.

-The cheapest Legoland admission is the 1-day, 1-park ticket, which costs $111 and gets you full-day entry into the Legoland Theme Park.
+The cheapest Legoland admission is the one-day theme park ticket, at $79, which includes entry to Legoland, the Water Park, and the Peppa Pig Theme Park.

-Legoland doesn’t offer any discounts, but infants up to one year can enter for free.
+While Legoland Resort doesn’t offer any discounts, infants up to one year old can enter for free.

 Types of Legoland Orlando tickets